McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display root and 3 lines after
+Display lines in the file that do not contain bin